symfony/symfony-docs/quick_tour/the_big_picture.rst

     http://localhost/Symfony/web/demo/hello/Fabien

-Last but not least, on the production servers, you should point your web root directory to the ``web/`` directory to secure your installation and have an even better looking URL:
+Last but not least, on production servers, you should point your web root directory to the ``web/`` directory to secure your installation and have an even better looking URL: